How to Work Out the Sides and Angles of Triangles

 The Cosine Rule can be used if:

-(a) You know the lengths of two sides of a triangle and the included angle (the angle between the sides).
+(a) You know the lengths of two sides of a triangle and the included angle.
 You can then work out the length of the remaining side using the Cosine Rule.

 Area of a Triangle